 BOEM regulates the oil and gas industry in regards to their interaction with the reefs and banks through Topographic Features Stipulations which establish No Activity Zones at the topographic features.

-An additional level of designation, a Coral HAPC, does carry regulations that prohibit bottom trawling, buoy gear, pots or traps and bottom anchoring.
+An additional level of designation, a Coral HAPC, does carry regulations that prohibit fishing vessels from using bottom longlines, bottom trawling, buoy gear, pots or traps and bottom anchoring.
 In the northwestern Gulf of Mexico, both East and West Flower Garden Banks and McGrail Bank carry this designation due to their significant coral reefs.

-The Gulf of Mexico Fisheries Management Council agreed to include Stetson Bank under the Coral HAPC designation, as well, in order to avoid future confusion by users of different parts of the sanctuary.
+The Gulf of Mexico Fishery Management Council agreed to include Stetson Bank under the Coral HAPC designation, as well, in order to avoid future confusion by users of different parts of the sanctuary.

 Banks in Brief